MehakKambo/PlantDatabase/api/README.md

 pip install -r requirements.txt
 ```

 Then use `flask run` to run the application.
+The API will be accessible on your local computer on `http://localhost:5000`.
+Ensure that the database is running locally on port 5432 before making requests to the API.